quarkslab/wirego/README.md

   - [Reolink Credentials light](./examples/reolinkcredslight/) : a lightweight version of a Reolink camera credentials parser
   - [Reolink Credentials](./examples/reolinkcreds/) : a advanced version of a Reolink camera credentials parser

+## Implementing a new language

+If you plan to implement a package for a currently unsupported language, please take a look at the [Wirego ZMQ specifications](./doc/PROTOCOL.md).

 ## Next steps